 Corporate data refers to any data maintained by a company including but not limited to, sales, finances, customers, and suppliers.
-It holds a lot of information that you can use to make better business decisions and surprisingly, it was found that 53% of businesses state that they are not yet treating data as a business asset.
-That percent is quite alarming and to say the least, they are missing out on the advantages and insight corporate data can provide!
-Data can be used in every aspect of your business, whether it be eCommerce or your finances you can use your data to determine next steps.
+It holds a lot of information that you can use to make better business decisions and help differentiate your company from the competition.
+Data can be used in every aspect of your business, whether it be eCommerce, marketing or your finances you can use your data to determine next steps.
 In this post, we’re going to discuss the importance of clean data for your entire company and communication with your eCommerce website.
 We also talk about the best way to keep a backup of your important information and provide a few extra bonus tips on migrating your data from system to system.

 Corporate Data and Your Business